MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

 ## Configure your work station with the Azure Machine Learning studio

 Though the Azure CLI is ideal for automation, you may want to review the output of the commands you executed.
-You can use the Azure Machine Learning Studio to check whether resources and assets have been created, and to check whether jobs ran successfully or review why a job failed.
+You can use the Azure Machine Learning studio to check whether resources and assets have been created, and to check whether jobs ran successfully or review why a job failed.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning studio.